drivendataorg/zamba/docs/docs/index.md

 *Zamba means "forest" in the Lingala language.*

-Zamba is a command-line tool built in Python to automatically identify the species seen in camera trap videos from sites in central Africa.
-Using the combined input of various deep learning models, the tool makes predictions for 23 common species in these videos (as well as blank, or, "no species present").
+Zamba is a command-line tool built in Python to automatically identify the species seen in camera trap videos from sites in central and west Africa.
+Using the combined input of various deep learning models, the tool makes predictions for 31 common species in these videos (as well as blank, or, "no species present").

+**New in Zamba v2:** Zamba now has an additional model trained on 11 common European species. <!--TODO: add more details about where from><!-->

 # Quickstart

 This section assumes you have successfully installed `zamba` and want to get right to making species predictions for some videos!
-All of the commands here should be run at the commandline.
+All of the commands here should be run at the command line.
 On macOS, this can be done in the terminal (⌘+space, "Terminal").
-On Windows, this can be done in a command prompt, and if you installed Anaconda an anaconda prompt (Start > Anaconda3 > Anaconda Prompt).
+On Windows, this can be done in a command prompt, or if you installed Anaconda an anaconda prompt (Start > Anaconda3 > Anaconda Prompt).

 ## Input videos